About Amy Trent

 A: Once upon a time, long, long ago, my cousin, an exceptionally talented photographer, gave me a critique on my photography.
 He asked me casually, “Do you love it?”
 And the honest truth was no. I didn’t love photography the way he did.
 And that answer terrified me, because the world at seventeen is terrifying, but also because I worried I’d never love anything as much as Ryan loved photography.
 More than twenty years since that conversation, I know this is not the case.

 I write because I love it, and it’s who I am.
 I am a writer.
-Writing is a how I show up in this world.
+Writing is how I show up in this world.
 It’s how I process truth, joy, grief, you name it.
 It’s how I communicate my love, my joy, my values.
 It’s also a really good time.
 Writing is my preferred form of play.
 It’s fun to type away on my laptop, playing make believe, escaping into an HEA.
 It’s a release; it’s a puzzle; it’s a triumph; it’s my version of Star Trek‘s holodeck.
 Fantasies, themes, wishes are all explored and fulfilled.
 AND it’s a way to connect and communicate.
 I often get tongue-tied and anxious when it comes to real life conversations.
 I get excited whenever I get to write anything.